blockchainadvisors/whatsapp-bots/README.md

    - The QR also saves to `QR.png` in the project root for convenience.
 5. **On your phone**: open WhatsApp → *Linked devices* → *Link a device*, then scan the QR code.
 6. Once paired, the logs show `✅ Connected to WhatsApp`.
 Credentials are stored under `auth/`; do not delete this folder unless you need to re-link.

+### Optional: Web Dashboard (QR + Reset Auth)
+If `WEB_PASSWORD` is set, the bot starts a tiny dashboard:
+- Open `http://WEB_HOST:WEB_PORT` and authenticate with any username + your `WEB_PASSWORD`.
+- The page auto-refreshes and shows the current QR (when relogin is needed).
+- Use “Reset auth + restart” to delete `auth/` and let PM2 restart the bot, forcing a fresh QR.

 ---